EmilienBois/Advent_Of_Code2023/README.md

 Language used : GO

 FIrst part was very easy.
 I've done it in 10 minutes, so I am proud.
 For the second, I tried to go to fast and forgot to think carefully.
 So I have lost some time, eventhough it was finally not that difficult.

+DAY 16 :
+Language used : GO
+Today i wasn't very motivated by the problem.
+However, it took me about 2 hours to resolve the first part.
+It was a bit annoying because it was mostly about switch and case.
+BUT, i thought it was very interesting because it was an infinte boucle, so I needed to implement the number of times my grid hadn't changed, in order to stop the boucle when needed.
+I don't know if it is the optimize way but it was an interesting approach.
+For the second part, I am too tired to think about it much more, but I don't see other optimization, so I'm trying to do the same program 400 times.
+It took me 6min30, but I didn't get the good answer(7952). i'll be coming back later.